 In order for them to stay competitive, both local and international retailers need to fully understand what consumers are looking for.
 Matthew Lovett, Director of Retail in Omnilytics, stated that the key to this is to look at the Australian retail market, or any retail scene, from a wider perspective.
 “Fashion retailing is in a state of flux.
 This is a vertical that has become increasingly subject to movements in social media, technology, political and social change.”

 Consumers are not rooted and influenced from just where they are from.
 Lovett adds that “from AI and virtual reality to e-commerce demand, consumers are no longer consuming locally, but globally.
 With consumers being able to shop and buy from anywhere in the world, it is imperative that retailers behave in-kind and accommodate that ‘make or break’ appetite for the newest and the best.”

 Just because Australians live on the other side of the world, that doesn’t mean they want to miss out on trending apparels.
 They want the right product, in the right season and at the right time.

-The data above was obtained from Omnilytics, real-time retail data platform.
+The data above was obtained from Omnilytics, real-time market data platform.
 The numbers and statistics may vary, as the platform is updated every day.
 The time period of the information taken was between 1st January, 2018 to 30th April 2018.